tedneward/Research/content/reading/software/ffi.md

 #### [C++](/languages/cplusplus)

-... was where things got *really* interesting.
+... was where things got *really* interesting. (*Inside the C++ Object Model* had/has a lot of details on this.)
 In order to support function overloading (same name, different parameters), C++ generated C-style function names with the parameters encoded as part of the name; example:

 ```
 int  f () { return 1; }